iai-callgrind/iai-callgrind/docs/src/installation/prerequisites.md

 # Prerequisites

 In order to use Iai-Callgrind, you must have [Valgrind](https://www.valgrind.org) installed.
 This means that Iai-Callgrind cannot be used on platforms that are not supported by Valgrind.

+The default benchmarking tool is `Callgrind` and is in most cases perfectly suited to do the job but if you want or need to use [`Cachegrind`](../cachegrind.md) instead of `Callgrind` you require valgrind version `>= 3.22` and client requests (see below).

 ## Debug Symbols